everburstSun/dash-molstar/docs/source/targets.md

 - **`box`**
   - Type: `Optional[Box]`
-  - Description: A `Box` object representing the minimal bounding box enclosing all provided coordinates. `None` if no coordinates were provided.
+  - Description: A `Box` instance representing the minimal bounding box enclosing all provided coordinates. `None` if no coordinates were provided.
 - **`sphere`**
   - Type: `Optional[Sphere]`
-  - Description: A `Sphere` object representing the minimal bounding sphere enclosing all provided coordinates. `None` if no coordinates were provided.
+  - Description: A `Sphere` instance representing the minimal bounding sphere enclosing all provided coordinates. `None` if no coordinates were provided.

 #### Box Class